 On Jan.
 1, 2011, the Mount Nittany Medical Center Board of Trustees incorporated the by-laws and corporate structure to transition the hospital-based entity into a system organization.
 It also announced a major renovation and expansion of the Emergency Department and the construction of a comprehensive Cancer Pavilion and the addition of 51 physicians to its Physician Group.

-Today, Mount Nittany Health has emerged as a regional health system; growing in scope and prominence, it has focused on a singular mission of providing superior care to the communities it serves.
+Today, Mount Nittany Health has emerged as a regional health system; growing in scope and prominence, with the mission of making people healthier.

 The system includes a parent organization, Mount Nittany Health, along with Mount Nittany Medical Center, a 260-bed acute care facility, and Mount Nittany Physician Group, a practice with more than 70 physicians in more than half a dozen locations throughout the region as well as its fundraising and development entity, The Foundation for Mount Nittany Medical Center.